Debra De Liso

-~Debra has guided the writing and directed over 500 original One-Person Shows at USC, AADA, and professionally.
-Several of her plays going onto New York and Europe.
+~Debra has guided the writing, directed and filmed over 700 original One-Person Shows at USC, AADA, and professionally.
+Several of her plays have gone onto New York, the U.K. and Europe.

 ~Received a three year California Arts Council Grant to teach acting and playwriting at a medium security prison.